AdobeDocs/mobile-services.fr-FR/help/using/usage/reports-customize/t-reports-series.md

       ![Résultat de l’étape](assets/add_series.png)

-   * Pour ajouter une nouvelle application dans une suite de rapports différente afin de pouvoir comparer les données entre les applications, cliquez sur le nom de l'application dans la série nouvellement créée et sélectionnez l'application souhaitée.
+   * To add a new app in a different report suite so that you can compare data across apps, click the app name in the newly created series, and select the desired app.

       ![](assets/add_series_app.png)

 1. (Conditionnel) Ajoutez des filtres à la nouvelle série.

-   Pour plus d'informations, voir [Ajout de filtres aux rapports](/help/using/usage/reports-customize/t-reports-customize.md).
+   Pour plus d’informations, voir [Ajout de filtres aux rapports](/help/using/usage/reports-customize/t-reports-customize.md).
 1. Click **[!UICONTROL Update]** and **[!UICONTROL Run]**.